12v/boundary-mapper/README.md

 A mapping of new Westminster constituencies to wards,  `output/constituency_to_wards_mapping.csv`,  can be found [here](https://github.com/12v/boundary-mapper/blob/main/output/constituency_to_wards_mapping.csv).

-**Caveat**: `output/postcode_to_constituency_mapping.csv` contains >1.7 million rows, Microsoft Excel can't display this many rows and will truncate the dataset.
+**Caveat**: `output/postcode_to_constituency_mapping.csv` contains >2 million rows, Microsoft Excel can't display this many rows and will truncate the dataset.

 Check the errors [here](https://github.com/12v/boundary-mapper/blob/main/output/errors.csv).

 ## What assumptions have been made?

-The mapping only includes English, Scottish, and Welsh postcodes, as shapefiles for the Northern Ireland constituencies have not been published.
+The mapping includes English, Scottish, Welsh and Northern Irish postcodes.

 The mapping only includes active postcodes (i.e. postcodes that haven't been terminated).